JashanSingh66/movieReact/README.md

+# Movie Hub

 MovieHub is a simple and elegant movie search web application built with React.js.
 It uses the TMDB (The Movie Database) API to fetch and display movies, helping users discover trending and popular films or search for their favorites.

-🚀 Features
-🔍 Search Movies: Find movies by title using the TMDB API.
+🚀 Features 🔍 Search Movies: Find movies by title using the TMDB API.

 🎞️ Trending Movies: Displays a list of currently popular movies.